-One is a theist if one answers "yes" to question #1, regardless of how one answers question #2.
+And so one is a theist if one answers "yes" to question #1 regardless of how one answers question #2.
 Some theists do profess quite a bit of certainty; others report considerable uncertainty.
 Doing so does not make them any more or less of a theist, although we might call a theist who is very low on certainty an "agnostic theist."

 Likewise, those who do not answer "yes" to question #1 are atheists, regardless of how they answer question #2.
 That is, atheism does not require any particular level of certainty.
 An atheist reporting low certainty might be called an "agnostic atheist," but that does not make him or her any less of an atheist.